GoogleCloudPlatform/community/tutorials/serverless-static-ip/index.md

 ## Deploy a Cloud Run app

-In this section, your deploy a sample Cloud Run app to demonstrate how the external egress routing works:
+In this section, you deploy a sample Cloud Run app to demonstrate how the external egress routing works.

 1. Build the container image as defined by the `Dockerfile` located in the `cloud-run` directory: